DHTMLX/docs-diagram/docs/guides/items_index.md

 # Diagram items

-The next guides introduce you to all available types of Diagram items, and discuss peculiarities on their configuration.
+The following guides introduce all available types of Diagram items and discuss the specifics of their configuration.

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';

 <DocCardList items={useCurrentSidebarCategory().items}/>

-After you have learnt the guides, you can check the following API sections to accelerate the development process:
+After you have read the guides, you can check the following API sections to accelerate the development process:

 - [Items API properties](category/items-api.md)
 - [DataCollection API](/api/data_collection/) (allows adding, removing, filtering data items (such as shapes, lines, line titles, groups, swimlanes), etc.)